-As per the Hydro Business Plan as presented above the following are notable areas that will have an impact to the city's Hydro reserve fund.
+As per the Hydro Business Plan as presented above the following are notable areas that will have an impact to the City's Hydro reserve fund.

 First, is the decline in the dividend by \$200,000 annually which began in 2021.
-The city previously received an annual dividend of \$2.6 million and this has been reduced to \$2.4 million.
-It should be noted that from time to time BEC has declared special dividends to the City when circumstances allow.
+The City previously received an annual dividend of \$2.6 million and this has been reduced to \$2.4 million.
+Staff have been working with Burlington Hydro to put together a dividend policy to provide some stability to the annual amount received.
+The policy is expected to come forward for approval in Q1.
+It should also be noted that BEC has declared special dividends to the City when circumstances allow.

-Secondly, is the interest that the city receives on its promissory note.
-Since 2014 the city has received an annual rate of 4.88% equating to an annual cash flow of \$2.3 million.
-As mentioned above the rate on the promissory note has reduced to 2.85%.
+Secondly, is the interest that the City receives on its promissory note.
+Since 2014 the City has received an annual rate of 4.88% equating to an annual cash flow of \$2.3 million.
+The rate on the promissory note was reduced to 2.85% in 2021.
 This equates to an annual reduction of \$970,000 going forward.
 This rate is set by the OEB.

-The City's Hydro reserve fund is an integral part of the city's capital infrastructure program.
+The City's Hydro reserve fund is an integral part of the City's capital infrastructure program.
 It provides \$2.1 million annually to support the annual capital renewal program.
-Furthermore, it is anticipated over the next five years to be providing for the annual average repayment of \$2.5 million in debt charges on special circumstances debt towards major capital projects of varying types throughout the city.
-As well the reserve fund is relied on for city's storm allocation program until 2024 and direct cash contributions towards capital projects as well.
+Furthermore, it is anticipated over the next five years to be providing for the annual average repayment of approximately \$2.0 million in debt charges on special circumstances debt towards major capital projects of varying types throughout the City.
+As well the reserve fund was relied on for City's storm allocation program until 2022 and is still relied on for direct cash contributions towards capital projects.

-The Hydro reserve fund is being closely monitored and adjustments will be made as required to ensure a sustainable reserve fund balance.
+The Hydro reserve fund is closely monitored, and adjustments are made as required to ensure a sustainable reserve fund balance.